godotengine/godot-docs/tutorials/inputs/mouse_and_input_coordinates.rst

 ----------------------------

-Using hardware coordinates makes sense in the case of writing complex UIs meant to run on PC, such as editors, MMOs, tools, etc. Yet, it does not make as much sense outside of that scope.
+Using hardware coordinates makes sense in the case of writing complex UIs meant to run on PC, such as editors, MMOs, tools, etc. However, it does not make as much sense outside of that scope.

 Viewport display coordinates